 These injuries can be the result of a sudden, acute injury, or they can occur following long periods of overuse.
 Injuries to the UCL can vary significantly in severity as the ligament can tear partially or completely, and it can tear in different locations (proximal, distal, or mid-substance).
 All of these factors must be taken into consideration when determining the optimal treatment strategies for UCL injuries.

 In recent years, there have been significant increases in the rates of UCL injuries.
-Accordingly, in addition to studying the optimal treatment strategies of these injuries, much of the research performed by the Mayo Clinic Sports Medicine team is focused on injury prevention and identifying athletes at risk.
+Accordingly, in addition to studying the optimal treatment strategies of these injuries, much of the research performed by the Mayo Clinic Orthopedics and Sports Medicine team is focused on injury prevention and identifying athletes at risk.